 For many in the cannabis industry where their bud is housed is just as important as quality, price and customer service.
 Erich Pearson, the founder of the Sparc dispensary in San Francisco, emphasizes that (dispensary) architecture should “remove the stigma around cannabis and make people feel marijuana is normal.”

-Below KushCA lists five of the most visually pleasing dispensaries (in no particular order) in the Bay Area.
+Below KushCA lists seven of the most visually pleasing dispensaries (in no particular order) in the Bay Area.
 If we missed one please leave a comment (or photo) in the comment section!

 Harborside Health Center: Oakland, California